Will UXtweak make my site slower?

 What effect does UXtweak have on page load?

-We do everything we need to make sure that our data collector script (used by both Session Recording and Unmoderated Testing) won't make pages on your website load any slower.
+We do everything we need to make sure that our data collector script (used by both Session Recording and Website Testing) won't make pages on your website load any slower.

 The data collector makes good use of asset caching in browser.
 Since the script loads asynchronously, its loading speed is not a problem for the loading speed of your site.
 However, to record visitors/respondents with minimum delay, getting the script up and running as fast as possible is still key.
 The data collector script is configured to make the best use of browser caching, so the script updates only when a modification makes it necessary.

 The data collector script uses code splitting.
 Code splitting is a mechanism that can dramatically improve load time.
-By placing some parts of the data collector script into chunks (e.g., the consent bar feature and Unmoderated Testing specific features), we can load parts of the collector script on demand, only when they're needed.
+By placing some parts of the data collector script into chunks (e.g. the consent bar feature and Website Testing specific features), we can load parts of the collector script on demand, only when they're needed.

 Does UXtweak have an impact on site performance?